openedx/edx-proctoring/docs/system-overview.rst

 Proctored Exam Views
 ^^^^^^^^^^^^^^^^^^^^

-Interstitial views within a section that are shown to in place of the actual exam content.
-They are used to walk a leaner through setup steps and display the state of the current attempt when the exam is not in progress.
+Interstitial views within a section that are shown in place of the actual exam content.
+They are used to walk a learner through setup steps and display the state of the current attempt when the exam is not in progress.

-The LMS will call into edx-proctoring to load the relevent template when rendering the student view for an exam section that is proctored.
+During a proctored exam, LMS renders different student views based on existing exam status.
+The LMS renders the views by calling into edx-proctoring and load the relevent html templates.

 Notable Code: